 ACCOUNTABLE TO: The Headteacher

-MAIN PURPOSE: To work with the Headteacher in creating, inspiring and embodying the Christian ethos and culture of this Church school, securing its Mission Statement with all members of the school community and ensuring an environment for teaching and learning that empowers both staff and students to achieve their highest potential.
+MAIN PURPOSE: To work with the Headteacher in creating, inspiring and embodying the Christian ethos and culture of this Church School, securing its Mission Statement with all members of the School community and ensuring an environment for teaching and learning that empowers both staff and students to achieve their highest potential.

-To this end, the deputy headteacher will:
+To this end, the Deputy Headteacher will:

 Maintain the Christian ethos

-Undertake the normal responsibilities of the class teacher
+Undertake the normal responsibilities of a class teacher

-Be a member of the senior leadership team
+Be a member of the Senior Leadership Team

-Assist the Headteacher in leading and managing the school
+Assist the Headteacher in leading and managing the School

-Ensure the efficient organisation, management and supervision of school routines
+Ensure the efficient organisation, management and supervision of School routines

-Promote an attractive environment which celebrates and stimulates learning, enhancing the appearance of the school.
+Promote an attractive environment which celebrates and stimulates learning, enhancing the appearance of the School.

 Support and represent the Headteacher at meetings as and when required

-Undertake the professional duties of the Headteacher during his/her absence
+Undertake the professional duties of the Headteacher during her absence

 Undertake such duties as are delegated by the Headteacher

-Play a major role under the overall vision and direction of the Headteacher in formulating and reviewing the Mission Statement, School Improvement Plan, aims and objectives of the school by:
+Play a major role under the overall vision and direction of the Headteacher in formulating and reviewing the Mission Statement, School Improvement Plan, aims and objectives of the School by:

 Establishing the policies through which they shall be achieved

-Assisting the Headteacher in maintaining and developing further the caring ethos of the school and nurture the relationships between pupils, staff, parents, governors, the parish and the wider community
+Assisting the Headteacher in maintaining and developing further the caring ethos of the School and nurture the relationships between pupils, staff, parents, governors, the parish and the wider community

 Ensuring that all policies contribute to the fulfilment of the Mission Statement